travier/fedora-sysexts-exp/docs/steam-devices/index.md

 # steam-devices

+`steam-devices` package only for Steam Input support.
+Work in progress.

 ## First time setup

 Run those commands if you have not yet installed any sysext on your system: